IoBT-VISTEC/RRWaveNet/README.md

 - `--winsize`: Depends on the available data you prepared, we used `16`, `32`, and `64` for our experiments.

+> The implementation of AR is not provided in this repository.
+We recommend the reproducing steps
+> as defined in the original paper.

 When the experiment finishes, the average and standard deviation of the MAEs across all subjects will be printed.

-Should you encounter any issue or bug, please create an issue with details [here](https://github.com/IoBT-VISTEC/RRWaveNet).
+Should you encounter any issue or bug, please create an issue with details [here](https://github.com/IoBT-VISTEC/RRWaveNet/issues).

 ## Citation